RamaP27/sustainability-journey-with-gitops/README.md

 ### ⚡Lightning Talk: Green(Ing) CI/CD: A Sustainability Journey with GitOps

+"Sustainability Journey with GitOps" refers to the process of implementing and maintaining sustainable practices within an organization's software development lifecycle using GitOps principles.
+It involves leveraging Git as the single source of truth for infrastructure and application configuration, automating workflows, and continuously improving processes to enhance efficiency, reliability, and scalability.
+By adopting GitOps, teams can achieve greater collaboration, transparency, and repeatability in their development and operations, leading to a more sustainable and resilient software delivery pipeline.
 #### by Niki Manoledaki, Software Engineer, Weaveworks
 [[GitOpsCon NA 2022](https://gitopsconna22.sched.com/event/1AR8Y)]